Skip to content

 dYdX and GMX both launched in the second half of 2021, but their designs could not be more different. dYdX operates a fully on-chain order book on its own Cosmos-based blockchain.
 Validators run the matching engine as part of consensus.
 GMX uses oracle-priced liquidity pools on Arbitrum and Avalanche.
 Traders take positions against a shared pool rather than matching with other traders.
 Each design has strengths that fit different trading styles.

 Fees show the architectural tradeoff. dYdX uses a standard maker/taker model: 1 bps maker, 5 bps taker at base tier, scaling to sub-2 bps taker at the highest volume tiers.
 DYDX stakers get additional discounts.
 Top-tier maker rebates keep professional market makers active and the book tight.
 GMX charges 4-6 bps to open and 4-6 bps to close a position, plus an hourly borrow fee (typically 0.005-0.01%/hour).
 The open/close fee varies based on whether the trade balances the pool's long/short ratio.
 Trades that improve balance pay the lower rate.
-For a trader doing ten $50,000 roundtrips in a day, dYdX costs roughly $500 in taker fees versus $4,000-$6,000 on GMX.
-For a single position held a week, the gap narrows as dYdX's funding payments accumulate alongside GMX's borrow fees.
-But dYdX stays cheaper in most scenarios.
+For a trader doing ten $50,000 roundtrips in a day, dYdX costs roughly $500 in taker fees versus $400-$600 in open/close fees on GMX — before GMX's hourly borrow costs, which push the total higher for anything but the quickest trades.
+For a single position held a week, dYdX's funding payments accumulate alongside GMX's borrow fees. dYdX stays cheaper in most scenarios.

 Governance separates the two. dYdX has one of DeFi's most active governance systems.
 DYDX token holders vote on protocol upgrades, fee changes, market listings, and treasury spending.
 All trading fees flow to DYDX stakers, creating a direct economic incentive for governance participation.
 GMX also has token governance — GMX stakers vote on proposals and earn a share of protocol revenue in ETH/AVAX — but the scope is narrower.
 GMX runs on Arbitrum's existing infrastructure rather than its own chain.
 Both tokens have real cash flows, unlike pure governance tokens with no fee capture.